Introduction / History

 What are Their Needs?

-Many Maldivians are superstitious people who often live each day in fear.
+Many Maldivians follow folk beliefs and often live each day in fear.
 They need to know that peace and security can only be found through Christ.
 Currently, there are few Christian resources available in the Divehi language.
 Increased prayer efforts are needed to reach the Maldivian with the Good News.

 * Ask the Lord to call people who are willing to go to Maldives and share Christ with the Maldivian.